Gwals/crime_project/README.md

 # Crimes Project

 ## Project Overview
-- This projects aims to give insight about victims case.
+- This projects aims to give insight about victims cases.

 ## Data Source
 - Crimes data: The primary dataset used for this analysis is the "crimes.csv" file, containing information about victims data regarding the crime they faced